What Should be the Average Conversion Rate for Google Ads? (2026 Numbers Revealed)

 What Else Affects Your Google Ads Conversion Rate?
 (Beyond Industry)

 Industry is just the starting point.
-Two businesses in the same vertical, running the same budget, can still see completely different Google Ads conversion rates, because industry is only one piece of the equation.
+Two businesses in the same vertical, running the same budget, can still see completely different average click-to-lead conversion rate google ads, because industry is only one piece of the equation.

 Here’s what else moves the needle.